-Treatments to any part of your digestive system, for example the bowel, stomach or gullet, may affect the foods you can eat.
+If you have had treatment to any part of your digestive system, such as the bowel, stomach or gullet, it may affect the foods you can eat.

-Treatment to your head or neck area can affect eating.
+Treatment to the head or neck area can affect eating.
 Problems often improve over time as you adapt to changes.
-A dietitian or speech and language therapist (SLT) can advise you about any foods or drinks to avoid.
+Your GP or cancer team can refer you to a dietitian or a speech and language therapist (SLT).
+They can advise you about any foods or drinks to avoid.

 If you are losing weight, it is important to talk to your cancer team.
-They can give you advice or arrange for you see a dietitian.
+They can give you advice or arrange for you to visit a dietitian.
 Getting enough energy and nutrition from your diet is very important for your recovery.
-There are different ways you can add more calories to your diet.
-These include supplement drinks.